-We are aware that pupils can have medical needs.
-In line with guidance from the Local Authority, the schools aim to meet these needs through detailed medical plans.
+We are aware that children can have medical needs.
+In line with guidance from the local authority, the schools aim to meet these needs through detailed medical plans.

 When we are made aware of a medical need, a meeting with the school's nurse and parents is arranged to discuss any obstacles to learning that may occur.
-A medical care plan may be created with the help and guidance of the School Nurse to enable the pupil to access the curriculum.
+A medical care plan may be created with the help and guidance of the school nurse to enable the pupil to access the curriculum.